learn-co-curriculum/dsc-bayesian-classification-intro-v2-1/README.md

 ## Summary

-It's time to jump in the wonderful Bayesian world again!
+Over the next few lessons you will learn about another fundamental classification algorithm which has many practical applications.
+It's time to jump into the wonderful Bayesian world again!
 This section will help you solidify your understanding of Bayesian stats.